LemonPi/benchtracker/README.md

   architecture and circuit define a [VTR benchmark](https://code.google.com/p/vtr-verilog-to-routing/), so each benchmark is one particular combination of an architecture and a circuit.

+**Metrics**: A set of values that are measured as an outcome of the experiment.
+  For example, minimum channel width, critical path delay obtained by the output of [VTR benchmark](https://code.google.com/p/vtr-verilog-to-routing/) are the metrics.

+**Axis**: is mainly referred to by the plotter.
+Basically, the data input to the plotter is stored in a 2D table, whose columns are filled in by values of either a parameter or a metric.
+This table can be transformed into a high dimensional array, with each dimension corresponding to a parameter or a metric.
+So an axis is a synonym for dimension.
+In other words, for the plotter, an axis can be a filter, an x or a y.

+**Raw**: data is called "raw" if it is not "compressed" or "reduced".
+Specifically, for the plotter, data is regarded as raw if it is not reduced by "gmean" (see the definition below).

+**Gmean**: "gmean" is the abbreviations for "geometric mean".
+For example, in the VTR experiment, if the metric in interest (i.e.: y axis) is minimum channel width, then the "gmean" operation over "circuits" will merge the circuit axis by calculating the geometric mean of all circuits' minimum channel width.

+**Overlay**: in the plotter, if you choose an overlay axis "P", then all lines in the same plot will have the same parameter values except P value.
+In other words, the legend of the plot in this case will be "P".

 # Tools
 Each tool has additional options found by running them with `-h`.
 Listed in order that they should be run: